ikaruswill/ansible-roles/README.md

-# rpi-ansible-playbooks
+# cluster-ansible-playbooks
-Ansible playbooks for common provisioning tasks on Raspberry Pi and other ARM SBCs
+Ansible playbooks for common provisioning tasks on clusters